1730-1965. The Wiggans of Lancashire, England

-His son John was born in Eccleston on the 15th of May, 1756 and baptized at St. Michael and All Angels in Croston on January 12th, 1759.
-He was a husbandman – an archaic term for a farmer.
-The baptismal records of his children tell us that his wife’s name was Nancy and that they probably married sometime around 1780, more or less.
+His son John was born in Eccleston on May 15, 1756, and baptized at St. Michael and All Angels in Croston on January 12, 1759.
+John was a husbandman, essentially a working farmer.
+Baptismal records of his children identify his wife as Nancy, indicating the couple likely married around 1780.

-But the story comes into sharper focus when we look at their son James.
+The family story, however, comes into sharper focus with their son James.

 Sarscough

-James was born on May 9th and baptized on May 31st, 1786 at St John’s in Preston.
-He was the second James born to John and Nancy, so the first – born a few years before in Alton – must have died as an infant.
-In the census, James repeatedly said his birthplace was Grimsargh – but it wasn’t.
-He was actually born in Ulnes Walton and his younger brother Thomas was born in Grimsargh.
-He had to rely on memory, we can check the parish register.
+James was born on May 9, 1786, and baptized on May 31 at St. John’s in Preston.
+He was the second James born to John and Nancy; the first, born a few years earlier in Alton, must have died in infancy.

-He married Alice Sumner on February 27th, 1810 at St. Mary the Virgin, in Eccleston.
-She was born in Euxton to Thomas and Ann Sumner and baptized at St. Andrew’s in Leyland on the 19th of October, 1787.
+James married Alice Sumner on February 27, 1810, at St. Mary the Virgin in Eccleston.
+Alice was born in Euxton to Thomas and Ann Sumner and baptized at St. Andrew’s in Leyland on October 19, 1787.

-They didn’t own the property, they owned a lifelong right to use the property – so long as they paid their rent.
-In addition, James held a life lease in his own name on 2 other plots – Fuz-acre and the Bank.
-We know all this because the property was auctioned off in 1836, along with a life insurance policy on the 50 year old James.
-Essentially, it offered the new buyer a guarantee of money, in lieu of rent, should James unexpectedly die.
+They did not own the land outright but held a life lease: the right to use the property for as long as rent was paid.
+James also held life leases in his own name on two additional plots, Fuz-acre and the Bank.
+These arrangements are documented because the property was auctioned in 1836, along with a life insurance policy on the fifty-year-old James — a guarantee to the purchaser of compensation in lieu of rent should James die prematurely.

 The Auction of Sarscough

-James and Alice finished their days at Sarscough.
-Alice lived to be 85 years old and was buried October 24th,1871 at St. Andrews.
-James outlived her by a year, passing away at the age of 86, and was buried beside her on May 17th, 1872.
+James and Alice spent their final years at Sarscough.
+Alice died at age eighty-five and was buried at St. Andrew’s on October 24, 1871.
+James outlived her by a year, dying at eighty-six, and was buried beside her on May 17, 1872.

 The Last Farmer

-As the oldest son, he was probably working at his father’s farm in Sarscough and hoping to take on the property after his father’s death.
-His father’s lease was for life only but landlords could and did contract with continuing generations.
-Unfortunately, John died 2 years before his father, at the age of 59, and did not live to work his own land.
+As the eldest son, John was likely working on his father’s farm at Sarscough and expecting to succeed to the holding.
+Although James’s lease was for life only, landlords could and often did renew leases across generations.
+That future never materialized.
+John died two years before his father, at the age of fifty-nine, and never lived to work land of his own.

 Like James, John competed in local agricultural shows.
 He didn’t win the top prize as often as his father but there was probably more competition in the vegetable categories he entered.
 He won 3rd prize for a Mangelwurzel – I had to Google that one, it’s a beet – and 2nd prize for a stand of white celery.